 - 5. In the MTU Size field, enter a value from 64 to 1500. - 6.
 Click the Apply button.
+Your settings are saved.

-Control Access to the Internet
+4 Control Access to the Internet

 The router comes with a built-in firewall that helps protect your home network from unwanted intrusions from the Internet.